Skip to main content

 coredns-5db97b446d-n5mp4 1/1 Running 0 89m

-If we increased the size of the EKS cluster to 5 nodes, Cluster Proportional Autoscaler will scale up the number of replicas of CoreDNS to accommodate for it:
+If we increase the size of the EKS cluster to 5 nodes, the Cluster Proportional Autoscaler will automatically scale up the number of CoreDNS replicas to accommodate the additional nodes:

 ~$aws eks update-nodegroup-config --cluster-name $EKS_CLUSTER_NAME \